Coneriys/apache4/docs/content/observability/metrics/overview.md

 ## HTTP Metrics

-On top of the official OpenTelemetry semantic conventions, Traefik provides its own metrics to monitor the incoming traffic.
+On top of the official OpenTelemetry semantic conventions, apache4 provides its own metrics to monitor the incoming traffic.

 ### EntryPoint Metrics